 SHE SUCKS ON THE BONES

+They tell her she would like Proust.
 The girl she's been trying to sleep with hands her a look that she can wear for the rest of the night and get in anywhere.

-"You should smile more," they tell her.
+"You should smile more," They say.